 Bronzeville/Mt.
-Vernon Mobility and Safety Action Plan Updates
+Vernon Mobility and Safety Action Plan Overview

 The Bronzeville/Mt.
 Vernon Avenue Mobility and Safety Action Plan has been under development since fall 2020.
 A public survey was distributed in early 2021 to get input from residents on perceptions of transportation safety on Mt.
 Vernon Avenue.
 Since then, the project team has developed three transportation options based on public feedback in order to reach a preferred option to improve Mt.
 Vernon Avenue.

 The goal of this study is to improve traffic safety on Mt.
 Vernon Avenue by reducing speeding and crashes, providing more mobility options for residents to get around, and enhancing neighborhood aesthetics.